 CFoIS submitted evidence to the Commission which is acknowledged on page 97 ref no: CPR095.
 The Commissions’ report is available here.

 Required by the Freedom of Information (Amendment) Scotland Act 2013 available at http://www.legislation.gov.uk/asp/2013/2/2013-05-31

 The Scottish Charity Regulator reported there are 68 ALEOs that are also charities.
 Some ALEOs are already covered voluntarily such as Glasgow Life, or via legislation such as ‘Culture and Leisure Trusts’.

 The Campaign for Freedom of Information in Scotland (CFoIS) was established in 1984 to secure a legal right of access to information so that people could find out about how they are governed and how their services are delivered.
-We have been involved in all the major developments of the legislation both at UK and Scottish levels.
+We have been involved in all the major developments of the legislation at the Scottish level.
 CFoIS is independent of government and relies on donations and income generated through training.
 For more information on our work go to https://www.cfoi.org.uk/scotland/